archivaris/go_project/README.md

     The project's server was NOT made in GOLANG, but in NODE-EXPRESS.
-    I just couldn't get around learning GOLANG, working from home and having a headache every single hour, so i took the occasion to try improve my JS skills ( for the 6 month project which i'll be doing in JS ).
+    I just couldn't get around learning GOLANG, working from home and having a headache every single hour, so i took the decision to try improve my JS skills ( as i'll be needing that for the 6 month project which i'll be doing in JS ).
     I'm prepared to assume the consequences of my choice.

 Project name:

-        guesswhat AKA Hangman with extra steps
+        "guesswhat" A.K.A.
+"Hangman with extra steps"

 Team members: